aw1875/master-server/README.md

 # AlterWare: Master Server
-This is the master server our clients use.
+This is a modified version the master server AlterWare clients use.
 It is based on the DP Master Server (ID Tech) protocol

 ## Build
 - Clone this repository using [Git][git-link]